keptn/lifecycle-toolkit/docs/docs/migrate/keptn/strategy.md

   to another stage in a staged environment which works with standard deployment tools such as ArgoCD, Flux, even `kubectl apply`.
-  Keptn complements these tools by preventing of the scheduling and deployment of workflows if the environment does not meet the user-defined requirements.
+  Keptn complements these tools by preventing the scheduling and deployment of workflows if the environment does not meet the user-defined requirements.